abcdefg3381/COVID_19_China_case_reports/index.md

-## COVID-19 Case Reports in China

-This project holds the data curated from daily COVID-19 case reports that are publicly disclosed by local health committees in China outside Hubei Province, starting January 2019.

-### A brief description
+## What you are expected to find in our datasets

-Chinese prefectural level governments started to report daily confirmed COVID-19 cases online, starting from January 2020.
+Chinese prefectural level governments started to report details of confirmed COVID-19 cases online on a daily basis, starting from January 2020.
 The disclosures may contain the mobility, potential exposure scenario, epidemiological characteristics, and other useful information of individual cases.
+A detailed data description can be found on [SSRN preprint server](https://dx.doi.org/10.2139/ssrn.3705815).

 We organized a group of content coders since early March 2020, kept monitoring the information updates, manually extracted useful information from the public disclosures, and compiled these datasets.

+## Call for help
-We welcome any form of collaborations with us and non-commercial reuse of our dataset.
-We highly encourage interested parties to examine the data, report errors in our coding, and help us to keep the data updated.
+Fighting COVID-19 is a course for the entire human species.
+We welcome any form of collaborations with us and reuse of our dataset.
+We highly encourage interested parties to help examine the data, report errors in our coding, and help us to keep the data updated.

-The detailed data description can be found on [SSRN preprint server](https://dx.doi.org/10.2139/ssrn.3705815).

-### File name explanation
+## File usage
 * `data_sources.csv`: the URLs to online disclosure venues.

 * `dataset EN.csv`: coded information in English.

 * `reasons_for_missing_data.csv`: The reasons for missing cases in some prefecturals.

+## Data curators
+Prof. Xiao-Ke Xu, Dalian Minzu University, China

+Prof. Ye Wu, Beijing Normal University, China

+Dr. Xiaofan Liu, City University of Hong Kong, China

+Special thanks to the the research assistants for their relentless efforts!

-### Suggested citation
+## Suggested citation
 Liu, Xiao Fan and Xu, Xiao-Ke and Wu, Ye, Mobility, Exposure, and Epidemiological Timelines of COVID-19 Infections in China outside Hubei Province (August 27, 2020).
 Available at SSRN: https://ssrn.com/abstract=3705815 or http://dx.doi.org/10.2139/ssrn.3705815

-### License
+## License
 This project is licensed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 View [license Deed](https://creativecommons.org/licenses/by/4.0/deed.en) and [Legal Code](https://creativecommons.org/licenses/by/4.0/legalcode).